MarcFraile/pretty-cli/README.md

 # Pretty-CLI: Pretty Printing for the CLI

-This package provides `PrettyCli`, a class providing utilities for structured printing in the CLI.
+This package provides `PrettyCli`, a utility class for structured printing in the CLI.
 Simply use its `print()` and helper methods instead of the default `print()` and you're good to go!

 Here is a full example: